MANAGING ENTERPRISE SECURITY POLICIES – TOTAL NETWORK TRANSPARENCY

 The Elemental Security Platform (ESP) provides the first and only security policy system built from the ground up to make the state and activity of users and computers totally transparent.
 The ESP agent (which runs on all major server and desktop operating systems and configurations) continuously gathers highly detailed information about the state and activity of its host machine and users.
-This data is comprehensive and includes such details as: Compliance level, OS and application configurations; a complete inventory of hardware, software, patches, and running processes; computer network activity; and user login activity.
+This data is comprehensive and includes such details as compliance level, OS and application configurations, a complete inventory of hardware, software, patches, and running processes as well as computer network activity and user login activity.

 Policies That Meet The Needs Of The Enterprise

 The ESP solution not only provides an ongoing assessment of managed devices, but also continuously discovers and profiles rogue or unmanaged nodes.
 Equally important, the ESP provides a layer of automation that enables hosts and users to be dynamically grouped based on their state and properties, facilitating precise targeting and automated updates of policy deployments.

 The resulting compliance metric enables security administrators to easily assess the security posture of users and networks, and make informed decisions about managing risk.